-The fourth part is the Mifare compatible software interface routines.
+The fourth part is the NRG software interface routines.
 Note that these routines are always present, but are deactivated, in case that a derivative comes without RF interface.
 Thus the user software interface is identical in both cases and consequently the related interface routines can be called in each of the derivatives.
-In case the related Mifare compatible software interface routines are called in derivatives without RF interface, an error code is returned.
+In case the related NRG software interface routines are called in derivatives without RF interface, an error code is returned.
 In the other case the related function is performed.
-Please note that the Mifare compatible software interface does not provide any specific TOE security functionality.
+Please note that the NRG software interface does not provide any specific TOE security functionality.